fortinet/azure-templates/FortiGate/Active-Active-ELB-ILB/README.md

 Often S-NAT is not desired because it's necessary to retain the original source IP.
 For HTTP or HTTPS traffic in particular, you can enable the Load Balancing feature on the FortiGate which gives you the option to copy the source IP into the X-Forwarded-For header (See https://docs.fortinet.com/uploaded/files/3637/fortigate-load-balancing-56.pdf)

 If you do prefer to use FGSP for session synchronization.
-It can be enable during deployment by uncommenting the section in the customdata.tpl file or adding this recomended configuration to both FortiGate VMs.
+It can be enable during deployment by uncommenting the section in the customdata.tpl file or adding this recommended configuration to both FortiGate VMs.

 ```
 config system ha